 This is one of the more popular snorkeling tours that visits several reefs and a shipwreck not to far from Cancun.

 Check out a variety of scuba diving options for beginners and experienced divers.

 6. Enjoy The Nightlife

 You are in the Mexican Caribbean’s party center, after all!
 The northern part of Zona Hotelera is called Punta Cancun and is the nightlife party area with plenty of clubs and tourist bars.
 Some say the best club to dance and drink the night away is Coco Bongo but don’t let us sway your decision.
 There are many places to party on offer, mainly in the Zona Hotelera.

 This VIP Admission package to Coco Bongo comes with skip-the-line VIP entry (the lines here can be crazy), excellent seats for the shows, 15 premium drinks and more.

 This Gold Pass to Mandala Club Cancun includes admission and $50 of food and drinks.

 7. Explore The Rio Secreto Nature Reserve

-This wild little day trip isn’t what you normally think of when you think of Cancun, but dont let that stop you from taking a break from the sunshine and trying out a new adventure!
+This wild little day trip isn’t what you usually think of when you think of Cancun, but don’t let that stop you from taking a break from the sunshine and trying out a new adventure!
 Rio Secreto (The Secret River) is an underground cave/cenote system filled with stalactites, stalagmites and beautiful fresh water that you’ll spend the day wading and swimming through.
-Small group tours include guide, transport, lunch, wetsuits, hard hats, water shoes and more.
+Small group tours include a guide, transport, lunch, wetsuits, hard hats, water shoes and more.
 This is widely considered an unforgettable experience.